nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - We target fast-typers who are comfortable taking notes on their computer.

-In particular, we tackle the needs of mentor professors, who tend to be busy and are assigned mentees they are unlikely to personally know or even contact often outside of the mentor relationship.
+In particular, we tackle the needs of mentor professors, who tend to be busy and are assigned mentees they are unlikely to personally know or run into often.
+A personal CRM like Notor is a useful tool to help mantain the mentor-mentee relationship.
 Key features of Notor which scaffold this
 are:

 1. Powerful Organisation which is up to the user to manage many mentees